katcipis/sophia/notes/articles/understanding-real-world-conc-bugs-go.md

-mutexes will cease to exist, some algorithms are just hard, but I have an intuition that you probably will have fewer bugs, and without sharing, no races at all (at least for memory), a whole class of bugs disappears, perhaps new one arises.
+mutexes will cease to exist, some algorithms are just hard, but I have an intuition that you probably will have fewer bugs, and without sharing, no races at all (at least for memory), a whole class of bugs disappears, perhaps new ones arises.
 But having both ideas on the same language gives you freedom to produce both kinds of bugs and even combinations of them.

+Also you could argue that people do not explore message passing enough in Go because they can always rely on shared memory to also solve their problem when they fail to design something with message passing, like people not learning functional programming properly on languages that are hybrid.

 This gets me thinking about how the art of design kinda is the art of constraining, constraining the right things, it is from